 No visit to Zermatt is complete without an up-close-and-personal look at the one of the world’s most famous mountains.
 Towering 4487 metres above sea level, the Matterhorn’s iconic pointed peak is one of Switzerland’s most recognisable sights.

-An excursion to the Matterhorn is one of the must-do day trips from Zermatt and there are a couple of different ways you can reach it.
+An excursion to see the Matterhorn up close is one of the must-do day trips from Zermatt and there are a variety of different ways to get there.

 Gornergrat cogwheel train